GerHobbelt/ejs/README.md

     and trailing whitespace.
 It also enables a safer version of `-%>` line slurping for all scriptlet tags (it does not strip new lines of tags in the middle of a line).
-  - `preprocessor`    Add a function to proccess the content before EJS
+  - `preprocessor`    Add a function that accepts and returns a string to proccess the content before EJS

 ## Tags